• Link to Facebook

 Treatment may include:

-• Assertiveness training, if needed, to help you learn how to set limits with family members so you do not become overwhelmed and overworked
+• Assertiveness training, if needed.
+This may help you learn how to set limits with family members, so you do not become overwhelmed and overworked.

 Share this entry